tflori/dependency-injector/README.md

 Something that your script needs to work correct.
 For example an instance of `Calculator` or `Config`.
 Or even a class itself.

+## Tests

+The problem is always to test things and to provide mocks for your tests.
+This DependencyInjector can solve this problems.
+It is possible to call your `getInstance()` method four your singleton like this:
+`(DI::get(MySingleton::class))::getInstance()` - now you can provide a mock object under this key.

 ## Examples

+For examples with tests have a look at the source: tests/examples.

+Here are some small examples for basic usage.

 ### The `Config`
 ```php